Gavin-Persad/predictions/plan.md

 - season progression chart, bar chart showing points earned over game weeks -
 - alerts for predictions open and close, can we email players to let them know?
+-
+- dashboard - links need to be routed to page with props, enter scores, league, george cup, lavery cup
+- dashboard - george cup tile - should show when user was knocked out

 23. Bugs